Jae's Tech Tips

 # mkdir -p /mnt/boot/efi/

-# mount /dev/sdb1 /mnt/boot/efi/
+# mount -t vfat /dev/sdb1 /mnt/boot/efi/

 Bootstrapping via chroot